Tillus elongatus

-Tillus elongatus is a species of beetle in the Family of checkered beetles Cleridae.
+Tillus elongatus is a species of beetle in the family Cleridae.
 It is found in the Palearctic.
 The “Holz” in the German common name Holzbuntkäfer indicates that these checkered beetles are found in wood.

 Although Tillus elongatus can reach up to a size of 1 cm long, the beetle is rarely seen by humans, as it primarily resides hidden in the wood of trees.
 The colouration of the males differs from that of the females.

 Name and classification

 The earliest known systematic record of the species is by Carolus Linnaeus in 1758.
 It is listed in the 10th edition of his Systema naturae under genus Chrysomela, number 78, as Chrysomela elongata atra, thorace rubro subvilloso (Lat."elongated black Chrysomela, red chest moderately hairy").
 This explains the epithet elongata.
 After Fabricius established the genus Lagria, Olivier, in 1790, placed the species in the genus Tillus.
 Five species of this genus have been identified in Europe.
 Olivier reasoned solely based on anatomical features that the beetle could not belong to either the leaf beetles (Chrysomelidae) or to Lagriinae.